happi/theBeamBook/README.md

 There was more interest than I had expected though and fortunately also several who where willing to contribute.
-From now on the book is a collaborative effort to document the Erlang RunTime System Erts, and it is released with a creative commons license (see above).
+From now on the book is a collaborative effort to document the Erlang runtime system Erts, and it is released with a Creative Commons license (see above).

 Watch this space for further news and to see the whole book take shape.